Local State Model

 Default handoff docs are resolved from the prepared clone after checkout: AGENTS.md, CONTEXT.md, README.md, and Markdown files directly under docs/adr/.
 Policy-selected docs are additive and also resolve from the prepared clone, so source-only uncommitted docs are not recorded unless they exist on the selected base.

-codemesh runs reads agent_runs and lists prepared runs from local metadata.
+codemesh runs reads agent_runs and lists prepared runs through the Agent Run Contract list projection.
 The user-facing row includes project alias, base, profile, created time, and workspace path so temporary workspaces are auditable without inspecting SQLite.

-codemesh agent prepare prints only handoff_docs: N, where N is the selected-doc count.
+codemesh agent prepare prints handoff_docs: N, where N is the selected-doc count.
 The detailed selected paths and source metadata live in codemesh-run.json.
+When fake-provider env materialization runs, stdout prints materialization status and bundle path only, not values.

 codemesh clean --older-than <age> removes only matching Agent Run directories created under <codemesh-home>/agents.
 Age is evaluated from the stored created_at timestamp.
 After successful deletion, CodeMesh removes the matching agent_runs rows so runs no longer reports cleaned workspaces.